Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 Admittedly, from a meta standpoint that whole exercise was probably just in aid of producing a dodgy joke regarding Fred’s left buttock, and getting out the information that to undertake such a Vow is to put your life at stake.
 But the fact remains that having handed it to us, it is now canon, and we need to find a rational context for it.
 Preferably one which would also allow for Draco Malfoy’s dismissive and contemptuous reaction when Snape claimed to have sworn one to Draco’s mother.
 Malfoy had always acted as if he liked Snape up to then.

-And by this time I’m not all that impressed by that Vow, either.
+By this time I’m not all that impressed by that Vow, either.

 What I suspect is that rather than some obscure, mysterious piece of Dark Arts booga-booga, the Unbreakable Vow is generally regarded as an antiquated, ceremonial, faintly embarrassing, anachronism.
 Ghod knows, if its underlying principle is incorporated into the selection process of the TriWizard Tournament — which hadn’t even been held for a couple of hundred years — the odds are that it’s hardly the latest word in sophisticated contractual magics.
 I’m sure the wizarding world has something much more efficient and manageable by this time.